DHDev0/Muzero-unplugged/README.md

 * [x] Support : Windows , Linux , MacOS.
 * [X] Fix pytorch linear layer initialization. (refer to : https://tinyurl.com/ykrmcnce)

-Muzero Reanalyze new add:
+The Muzero Reanalyze new add-on features include:

-* [X] Any number of player and more. (you have to provide player cycle)
+* [X] The ability to accommodate any number of players with the provision of player cycle information.
-* [X] Add reanalyze byffer(and other buffer) and reanalyze ratio
+* [X] The incorporation of reanalyze buffer and reanalyze ratio functionality.
-* [X] Capacity to build human play dataset. (you play and build dataset, CLI Only)
+* [X] The capability to construct human play datasets through experimentation (CLI only).
-* [X] Capacity to load human play dataset to Demonstration buffer(Reanalyze) or Replay buffer.
+* [X] The capability to load human play datasets into the Demonstration buffer or Replay buffer for training.
-* [X] You can specify the amount of sampled action mcts should use.
+* [X] The ability to specify the amount of sampled action that MCTS should utilize.
-* [X] Add priority scale on neural network and replay buffer priority
+* [X] The implementation of a priority scale on neural network and replay buffer priority.
-* [X] Diverse option to bound , save and delete game from reanalyze buffer.
+* [X] Various options for bounding, saving, and deleting games from the reanalyze buffer.
+* [X] The introduction of the reanalyze_fraction_mode, which allows for the statistical or
-* [X] Reanalyse_fraction_mode to switch between new game and reanalyze stastisticly or quantitatively with a ratio of reanalyze buffer vs replay buffer,
+quantitative switch between new game and reanalyze data with a ratio of reanalyze buffer vs replay buffer."

 TODO:
 * [ ] Support of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) 0.27.0